 While there are a variety of American Express cards in Canada, not all of them earn “full” Membership Rewards points.
 But points earned with the following cards can all be pooled together and transferred to airline partners:

-Card Welcome Bonus Earning Rates The Platinum Card® 50,000 Bonus Membership Reward® points by spending $3,000 in purchases in the first three months of Cardmembership • 3 Points for every $1 in Card purchases on eligible dining in Canada
+Card Welcome Bonus Earning Rates The Platinum Card® 50,000 welcome bonus Membership Rewards® points when you charge $3,000 in purchases to your Card in your first three months of Cardmembership.
+Plus, you can receive an additional 10,000 Membership Rewards® points after six months of Cardmembership.
+You can earn up to 60,000 points in the first six months • 3 Points for every $1 in Card purchases on eligible dining in Canada

 • 2 Points for every $1 in Card purchases on eligible travel

 • 1 Points for every $1 on all other Card purchases